18 April 2024

 • child rights education during football training sessions

+A Case Study.
 A dream to play for the national team reduces truancy…

 Velian is an 11 year old girl.
 Her single mother works as a labourer and is not able to support her family.
 Velian missed school twice a week to sell vegetables to help.